Skip to content

 • Creation of a team

-You should pay particular attention to whether you:
+Pay particular attention to whether you:

-• want to share access with external users
+• Share access with external users.

 • Allow the SharePoint Site Collection content to be shared with other users.

-Management phase:
+Management Phase

-• Managing the members and external users of a team
+• Managing the members and external users of a team.

-• Managing the metadata of a Teams workspace
+• Managing the metadata of a Teams workspace.

-• Managing the channels and apps of a Microsoft Teams workspace
+• Managing the channels and apps of a Microsoft Teams workspace.

-• Applying the changes to the existing teams
+• Applying changes to existing teams.

-Decommissioning phase:
+Decommissioning Phase

 • Archiving a team